-Zone 686.
-The northeast district extends from the Kettle River to the Idaho border, and south to the Spokane and Little Spokane rivers.
-It covers the remainder of the Colville NF and The Confederated Tribe of Colville Indians, as well as lands under the jurisdiction of Northeast DNR and the Spokane Tribes of Indians.
-This district is normally a bit wetter than the other districts since it extends into the western foothills of the Rocky Mountains.
-The southern portion around the lower elevations in the vicinity of Deer Park is slightly drier, windier section of this district.
+This district has two zones: 700 and 701.
+The northeast district extends from the Columbia River to the Idaho border, and south to the Spokane and Little Spokane rivers.
+It covers the remainder of the Colville NF (Three Rivers and Newport-Sullivan districts) and The Spokane Tribes of Indians, as well as lands under the jurisdiction of Northeast DNR.
+This district is normally wetter than the other districts since it extends into the western foothills of the Rocky Mountains.
+The southern portion closer to the Spokane River and in the vicinity of Deer Park is slightly drier and typically windier with receptive fuels earlier in the fire season.
 Lightning frequency is the greatest of any of the districts averaging 15-20 storm-days per season.
+Annual rainfall varies from over 60 inches per year near the Canadian Border to less than 20 inches on the south boundary.